eric-s-raymond/aicodeguide/README.md

 with some web-based tool like [Bolt](https://bolt.new), [Replit](https://replit.com) or [Lovable](https://lovable.dev).

-- If you already know how to code, install Cursor or Windsurf.
-You can start with the free plan and then upgrade to $20 monthly plan.
+- If you already know how to code, install [Cursor](https://cursor.com/) or [Windsurf](https://windsurf.com/).
+You can start with the
+free plan and then upgrade to $20 monthly plan.
 I pay for Cursor, it's pretty good and cheap, given you'll have tons of tokens to use on most recent LLM models out there.

-- If you want a more open source alternative, try OpenHands.
+- If you want a more open source alternative, try [OpenHands](https://github.com/All-Hands-AI/OpenHands).
 You run it as a Docker container that exposes a webapp.
-You'll have to create an Anthropic account to get access to an API key, or use some LLM available in OpenRouter.
+You'll have to create an [Anthropic API account](https://console.anthropic.com/) to get access to an API key, or use some LLM available in [OpenRouter](https://openrouter.ai/).

-- If you already know how to code and is a terminal maniac like me, check aider and Claude Code.
+- If you already know how to code and is a terminal maniac like me, check [aider](https://aider.chat/) and [Claude Code](https://docs.anthropic.com/en/docs/agents-and-tools/claude-code/overview).
 For those you'll need to setup API keys for Anthropic Claude or for OpenRouter.

 > Suggestion: I really recommend creating an account in OpenRouter.
 It's really easy and you'll